How rough or smooth the signal is at each point — and how much that roughness varies.

 How much does roughness vary?
 English literature scores highest (1.87): some passages are smooth (common words), others are jagged (rare words, punctuation).
 Fibonacci word scores 0.0 (perfectly uniform roughness at every point — it's monofractal).

 Minimum local Hölder exponent.
 Rudin-Shapiro (0.66) and Triangle Wave (0.56) have the smoothest worst-case points.
 Logistic period-2 (-3.2) and full Logistic Chaos (-2.0) have extremely rough minima.
-The gap between holder_max and holder_min is the local analog of multifractal width.
+The smaller the minimum, the rougher the signal's worst-case point — the local analog of multifractal width.

 Temporal persistence of the Hölder exponent sequence.
 Hodgkin-Huxley (0.77) and Van der Pol (0.76) score highest — their smooth oscillatory dynamics create slowly-varying local regularity.
 Number-theoretic sequences (Divisor Count, Prime Gaps) and anti-persistent fBm score 0.0 (roughness varies randomly from point to point).